 To perform your best in a marathon, you should consume easily digestible carbohydrates such as sports gels, chews, or sports drinks.
 This will ensure you have sufficient energy to cover the 26.2 miles without bonking.

-You can read about race day nutrition here.
+You can read about race day nutrition here: What To Eat and Drink During a Marathon?

 Almost immediately after a marathon, you should consume a snack or small meal containing carbohydrates and protein.
 A bit later, when your stomach has settled, have a well-balanced meal with at least 15- 30 grams of protein and 50 - 100 grams of carbohydrates.

-We discuss all the options for post-marathon fueling here.
+We discuss all the options for post-marathon fueling here: What To Eat After a Marathon

-What Should You Eat and Drink While Training For a Marathon?
+What To Eat and Drink While Training For a Marathon?

 Because training for a marathon requires a lot of energy, it’s important to fuel your body with a well-balanced diet, making sure to eat enough to support your training load.
 It’s also important to stay hydrated between sessions, as dehydration can hinder training.

-Read more about how to fuel your marathon training here.
+Read more about how to fuel your marathon training here: What To Eat and Drink While Training for a Marathon

 In the few days before a marathon, you should focus on getting lots of rest, eating well, planning out your race day, and doing some shorter run workouts.

-All the details of what to do on the day before a marathon are here.
+All the details of what to do on the day before a marathon are here: What To Do Before a Marathon

 What TO Eat Before a Marathon?